klaudiosinani/singlie/readme.md

 ### Linear Singly Linked List

 Linear singly linked lists can contain multiple nodes, where each node has only a `value` and a `next` attribute.
-The `value` attribute holds to value stored inside of the node, and the `next` attribute points to the next node in line.
-The only exception is that the last node of the list, has `null` stored to its `next` attribute, which indicates the lack of further nodes down the line, thus the end of the list.
+The `value` attribute holds the value stored inside of the node, and the `next` attribute points to the next node in line.
+The only exception, is that the last node of the list has `null` stored to its `next` attribute, which indicates the lack of further nodes down the line, thus the end of the list.
 The following example demonstrates the operations that can be performed on any linear singly linked list.

 ```js
 const {Linear} = require('singlie');